 A second album Days of Wine was released in 2006 and followed by Balcombe Bridge in 2009.

+Recorded in 2013, this album of Julie's heartfelt worship songs (and one by Wytze Valkema) has a powerful anointing from start to finish.
 Drawing from folk, Celtic and rock styles and featuring guest appearances from Dave Bainbridge (lead guitar) and Corrinne Frost (cello), this is an album that will draw you into the presence of God where you will long to stay!

 this is Julie's first album of her own worship songs.

 Julie's most accomplished 'folk' album produced by folk singer Gareth Davies Jones in 2009. ''This latest collaboration with poet and lyricist Robert Eggleston is an absolute pictorial delight, Julie Hall has a voice of such haunting fragility, its subtle persuasion filters out all other distractions.
 From song to sensitive song you'll find yourself dreaming her worlds, taking on her journey, finishing off her stories.
 And it is all so unforced.
 The essence of it is, I'm sure in her personality; it is certainly there in the poetry and in the music - Robert Eggleston's imaginative lyrics, Hall's musical ideas, the understated arrangements and playing - all work beautifully.
 Julie takes on some big themes - alienation ("My Heart Is A Dangerous Place"), Celtic ("Veni Sancte Spiritus"), slavery ("Our Flesh Is Not For Sale") - but you'd never know it; somehow they are treated to the same honesty and intimacy as "Bird With A Broken Wing" where her own vulnerability is on display.
 And that's what marks it out - the faintly elusive thread, the mystery and metaphor that is Balcombe Bridge.
 It is an album you can't help but experience.''
 (Cross Rhythms 8/10)